 Do you see these signs of death and dying in your own life?
-Are you afraid of God and his punishments?
-Are you ashamed of not just what you’ve done, but also who you have become?
-Are you hiding from God? (btw – one of the best ways to hide from God is to hide in plain sight.
-Maybe at church or by being really, really, good.
-If you’re “good” enough maybe God will stay out of your garden.)
+Are you afraid of God’s wrath?
+Are you ashamed of not just what you’ve done, but also who you are?
+Are you hiding from God? (btw – one of the best ways to hide from God is to hide in plain sight by being really, really, good.)

 But Christ offers us a far better way to stop dying and start living again.
 Christ offers to us in himself the perfect love of God that casts out all fear.
-Love that comes to us in our union with Christ.
 Love that would die for us.
 And on that day when Love died for us, our very real guilt and our very real shame were put to death forever.

-But, unlike Adam, Jesus never looks at us and says to God, “the Christians you gave to me made me have to die.”
-Instead, Jesus looks at us with compassion in his eyes and then turns to God and says “the bride that you gave to me, I will give my life for.
+And, unlike Adam, Jesus never looks at his bride with blaming eyes and says to God, “the Christians you gave to me made me have to die.”
+Instead, Jesus looks at us with compassion in his eyes and then turns to God and says “the bride that you gave to me, I would gladly give my life for.
 I will put her shame to shame, and cleanse her guilt with my everlasting love.”

 You in Christ

-How does knowing that your guilt is gone begin to remove your shame?
+How can knowing that your guilt is gone begin to remove your shame?